seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 are to be allocated in thread-local memory.
 There are no type qualifiers involved, and these variables can be pointed to with normal pointers and accessed with normal loads and stores.
-The ``thread_local`` keyword is target-independent at the LLVM IR level (though LLVM doesn't yet have implementations of it for some configurations)
+The ``thread_local`` keyword is target-independent at the LLVM37 IR level (though LLVM37 doesn't yet have implementations of it for some configurations)

 Special address spaces, in contrast, apply to static types.
 Every load and store has a particular address space in its address operand type, and this is what determines which address space is accessed.
-LLVM ignores these special address space qualifiers on global variables, and does not provide a way to directly allocate storage in them.
-At the LLVM IR level, the behavior of these special address spaces depends in part on the underlying OS or runtime environment, and they are specific to x86 (and LLVM doesn't yet handle them correctly in some cases).
+LLVM37 ignores these special address space qualifiers on global variables, and does not provide a way to directly allocate storage in them.
+At the LLVM37 IR level, the behavior of these special address spaces depends in part on the underlying OS or runtime environment, and they are specific to x86 (and LLVM37 doesn't yet handle them correctly in some cases).

 Some operating systems and runtime environments use (or may in the future use)